cmusatyalab/wireguard-tools/README.md

 Next, Make any adjustments you need to make to config.yaml.
 Note that the default IP address is localhost, 127.0.0.1.
 If you want to access the web interface remotely, change this to an appropriate IP address.

+***Security warning*** You can also use 0.0.0.0 to listen on all IP addresses, but understand the implications of this.

 Finally, move to the src/ directory and run the program

 ```bash
 cd src
 python3 run.py
 ```

+## Basic Usage

+After you have successfully installed the server, you can navigate to https://[IP Address] and click on "wizard".
+From here, the fastest way to setup is to type a name and click build.

 ## Troubleshooting